 - Ultrasound.
 This imaging test uses sound waves and a computer to make pictures of blood vessels, tissues, and organs.
 It may be used to look at the GI tract for signs of the disease.

-How is Henoch-Schönlein purpura treated?Your child's healthcare provider will figure out the best treatment plan for your child based on:
+How is Henoch-Schönlein purpura treated in a child?Your child's healthcare provider will figure out the best treatment plan for your child based on: